|

 Shida Beigpour, Joost van de Weijer, Object Recoloring based on Intrinsic Image Estimation, Proc.
 ICCV, Barcelona, Spain, 2011.

-Using this idea, we developed a physic-based framework for modeling the change in the object color as well as the chromaticy of its illuminant light.
-The experimental results on natural images taken with non-calibrated cameras indicate that a realistic recoloring of an object with complex specularity and shading have been achieved by our framework.
-We use the single-colored object constraint to fit a more comprehensive physical model to the object pixels color distribution.
-This permits us to perform realistic recoloring of objects lit by colored lights, and multiple illuminants.
+In this paper, we focus on the recoloring of singlecolored objects presegmented from their background.
+The single-color constraint allows us to fit a more comprehensive physical model to the object.
+We show that this permits us to perform realistic recoloring of objects lit by colored lights, and multiple illuminants.
 Moreover, the model allows for more realistic scene relighting.
 Recoloring results on images captured by uncalibrated cameras demonstrate that the proposed framework obtains realistic recoloring for complex natural images.
 Furthermore we use the model to transfer color between objects and show that the results are more realistic than existing color transfer methods.
-Below is an example of the performance of the method as well as a video describing the paper.

 Above is an example of multi-illuminant object recoloring: (a) Original image; (b) Object mask as the initial mask for the primary illuminant; (c) The Mask after 1st iteration; (d) The Mask at 3rd (final) iteration; (e) estimated body (diffuse) reflectance cause by the primary illuminant; (f) estimated body (diffuse) reflectance cause by the secondary illuminant (the interreflection area has been correctly detected); (g) estimated specular reflectance; (h) An example recoloring (the green interreflection is preserved).